The best things to do on a stormy day in Reykjavik

 Has the weather had an impact on your plans for sightseeing in Iceland?
-If your day tour to any of Iceland‘s natural and historical sites has been cancelled due to weather, here are a few suggestions for things you can do in Reykjavik:
+If your day tour to any of Iceland‘s natural and historical sites has been canceled due to weather, here are a few suggestions for things you can do in Reykjavik:

 Visit a local swimming pool

 There are multiple public swimming pools in Reykjavik, and the locals visit them frequently all year round.
-You can swim a few laps in a geothermally heated pool (some locations have both indoor and outdoor pools), go on the water slides or try the saunas before getting into one of the outdoor hot tubs and relax.
+You can swim a few laps in a geothermally heated pool (some locations have both indoor and outdoor pools), go on the water slides or try the saunas before getting into one of the outdoor hot tubs and relaxing.
 And it doesn‘t matter if it‘s raining or snowing, since you‘re already wet!